-How to Get a Divorce – Part 3
+How to File for Divorce – Part 3

-The previous article How to Get a Divorce – Part 2, left off with Step 4 - the exchange of discovery.
+The previous article How to File for Divorce – Part 2, left off with Step 4 - the exchange of discovery.
 Though many cases settle without a significant exchange of discovery, you should have all the information necessary to make an informed decision.

 Step 5 – Custody and Parenting Time: While discovery is being exchanged, if custody is an issue, you will attend Custody and Parenting Time mediation, free of charge, through the Courts.
 One of the Court’s trained mediators will meet with you and your spouse and will assist you in drafting a custody and parenting time plan.
 Typically, your attorney does not accompany you at this mediation.
 Often times, if a settlement cannot be reached on custody and parenting time, then custody experts are retained or a Custody Neutral Assessment maybe ordered.
 Some parties opt to attend private mediation if they think an agreement can be reached but their circumstances are too complex to be resolved through the Court’s complimentary custody and parenting time mediation sessions.